brombres/Rogo/README.md

 # Overview

-When you run `rogo command [args]` in a folder, Rogo looks for any Rogue files named `Build.rogue`, `BuildCore.rogue`, and/or `BuildLocal.rogue` and executes `routine rogo_command(<parameters>)` that should be in one of those three files.
+When you run `rogo command [args]` in a folder, Rogo looks for Rogue files named `Build.rogue`, `BuildCore.rogue`, and/or `BuildLocal.rogue`, compiles them together if necessary, and runs the resulting build executable.
+The build executable in turn makes a call to `routine rogo_command(<parameters>)` that should be defined in one of the files.

 For example, `rogo add 3 5` would execute `routine rogo_add(a:Value,b:Value)` which might be defined as `println a+b`.

-Routines can execute any arbitrary Rogue code which makes Rogo able to handle any build system task.
+Routines can execute any arbitrary Rogue code (including inline C code and including launching other executable processes) which makes Rogo able to handle any build system task.

 Routine parameters can be specific datatypes such as `Int32`, `Real64`, and `Logical`; args are coerced into the given parameter type.
-Parameters can also be general `Value` types.
+Parameters can also be generic `Value` types.
 If multiple args are given and only a single `Value` parameter exists, that parameter will be a `Value` list of all args.

 Multi-word commands can be used; the build framework will use the longest match possible for the routine name before turning the remainder of the command line args into call args.
 For example, `rogo alpha bravo charlie` would call `routine rogo_alpha_bravo(arg:String)` and `arg` would be "charlie".